MegaScenes/dataset/README.md

       - ...
   - ...

+## `databases/` Directory
+This scene houses information such as ...
+Directory housing per-scene COLMAP databases

+The `database/` directory has two subdirectories: `main/` and `descriptors/`.
+Each subdirectory is partitioned by scene id number like in the `images/` directory (see that section for details).

+We provide a tutorial on how to merge the descriptors into the main database here.

 ## `reconstruct/` Directory
 The `reconstruct/` Directory is partitioned by scene id number like in the `images/` directory (see that section for details).
-All scenes have a `database.tar.gz` file that contains the COLMAP database.
-A subset of scenes with a sparse reconstruction have a `sparses.tar.gz` file; these scenes can be identified in `recon_catalog.csv` in the base dataset directory.
+A catalog of scenes can be identified in `metadata/recon_catalog.csv`.

-The `database.tar.gz` file will extract into the scene directory as `dbs/database.db`.
 The `reconstruction.tar.gz` file will extact into the scene directory as follows:
 - `sparses/`
   - `0/`